hamler-lang/docs/guides/08_ForeignFunctionInterface.md

 # Foreign Function Interface

+[Toc]

 ## Use Erlang Code From Hamler

 FFI is a powerful feature, so you have to know what you are doing.

 There are lot of examples in the [lib](https://github.com/hamler-lang/hamler/tree/master/lib) directory, from which you can easily discover that Erlang code and Hamler code are in the same directory with same filename, when defining a foreign function.

 For example, in `Data.Eq` we defined `Eq` instances for different types.
 These are done with Erlang Code.

 In Eq.erl we have: